AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 * [How to set up a continuous delivery](../../workflow/using/continuous-delivery.md)

-Information has been added on the checks and action to perform when getting the "Couldn't resolve host name" error after connecting to FTP server.
+Information has been added on the checks and actions to perform when getting the "Couldn't resolve host name" error after connecting to an FTP server.
 [Read more](../../platform/using/sftp-server-usage.md)

 ## July 2020 {#july-2020}